Tips to avoid bugs, breaking and issues

 Some older applications, which are not maintained, still use python 2 which has been discontinued in favour of Python 3.
 Look for more recent forks where a new maintainer may have taken over and updated it (e.g. PDF Shuffler > PDF Arranger).
 If there is no Python 3 option, try one of the following:

-• If you have the script (.py) then run python2 [script-filename]
+- If you have the script (.py) then run

-• If the app launcher is installed via script in some directory on your PATH (e.g. /usr/bin/) then run:
+- If the app launcher is installed via script in some directory on your

-• which [name-of-launcher-bin] (to get the full path to it)
+(to get the full path to it)sudo nano [full-path-launcher-bin]

 Repeated “System program problem detected” prompt, often on login/boot